MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 ### Step 1: Generate a call link
-Navigate to your organization’s environment, log in, and select **Dynamics 365 Remote Assist**.
+Navigate to your organization’s environment, sign in, and select **Dynamics 365 Remote Assist**.
 Then, select **One-time Call**.
-Please contact your administrator for your tenant-specific environment URL.
+Contact your administrator for your tenant-specific environment URL.

 Select **Generate a link** to generate a link your customer will use to join the call now.
 When you select **Generate a link**, you may see two pop-ups appear and then close automatically.
 In addition, a meeting will appear on your Teams calendar.
 By default, the meeting is named Remote Assist call, and is scheduled to start at the upcoming 15-minute mark and last for 15 minutes.